-Last week the Swiss Federal Office of Energy (SFOE) announced that 62% of the electricity consumed in Switzerland came from renewable sources.
+Last week the Swiss Federal Office of Energy (SFOE) announced that 62% of the electricity consumed in Switzerland had been linked to renewable sources.

-However, it is impossible to know where the electricity from your plug came from.
-It is like taking water from the sea and claiming it came from a particular glacier.
-It can’t be done.
+It is difficult to know where the electricity from your plug came from.
+It is sometimes a bit like taking water from the sea and claiming it came from a particular glacier.

-Switzerland’s electricity goes into a grid, a sea of electricity produced by different means across Europe.
+Switzerland’s electricity network is connected to the European grid, a sea of electricity produced by different means across Europe.

 Because of its central geographic location, around 11% of Europe’s electricity flows in and out of the country.

 Every year Switzerland imports and exports between 50 and 90 TWh of electricity, more than the 64 TWh it produces and the 60 TWh it consumes.

 Adding to the confusion, Switzerland uses its dams as aquatic batteries.
-It buys and uses cheap off-peak electricity to pump water up to reservoirs so it can be released at peak times to power hydro-electric generators.
-How should the electricity from this water be classified if the electricity used for pumping is dirty?
+It uses cheap off-peak electricity to pump water up to reservoirs so it can be released at peak times to power hydro-electric generators.

 Of the Swiss electricity produced renewably (64%), most is from hydro (59%) with the rest (5%) coming from solar, wind and biomass.

 The chart above shows a breakdown of total Swiss electricity production in 2016.

-The chart above shows the attribution of Swiss electricity consumption in 2016.
+The chart below shows the attribution of electricity consumed in Switzerland in 2016.

 In 2016, electricity consumed and linked to renewable sources was 62%, 2% less than the percentage produced renewably (64%).